thyagomota/api-labs/lab-01/README.md

 Because yamlgen uses database introspection, the names of the schema data types names match the table names.
 Therefore, they are written in the plural form.
 Modify quotes.yaml by doing the following:

 * change the schema data type names to their singular form.
-* add the tags properties in quotes as an array of QuoteTag items.
+* add the tags properties in Quote as an array of QuoteTag items.

 ```
         tags: